isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_CGROUP_SYSCTL.md

 * [`bpf_sysctl_set_new_value`](../helper-function/bpf_sysctl_set_new_value.md) to override new string value currently being written to sysctl before actual write happens.
 Sysctl value will be overridden starting from the current `ctx->file_pos`.
 If the whole value has to be overridden BPF program can set `file_pos` to zero before calling to the helper.
 This helper can be used only on `ctx->write == 1`.
 New string value set by the helper is treated and verified by kernel same way as an equivalent string passed by user space.

-BPF program sees sysctl value same way as user space does in proc filesystem, i.e. as a string.
+BPF program sees sysctl value same way as user space does in `proc` file system, i.e. as a string.
 Since many sysctl values represent an integer or a vector of integers, the following helpers can be used to get numeric value from the string:

 * `bpf_strtol()` to convert initial part of the string to long integer similar to user space [`strtol(3)`](https://linux.die.net/man/3/strtol)
 * `bpf_strtoul()` to convert initial part of the string to unsigned long integer similar to user space [`strtoul(3)`](https://linux.die.net/man/3/strtoul)